Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Solving thermodynamics issues with chemical potential

 According to the condition obtained for $q$ from Eq. (\ref{eq:chem3}), the phantom regime is admissible, then we can consider the following Ansatz for the Hubble parameter if we focus on the aforementioned scenario \cite{ansatz}

-where $\sigma$ is a positive constant in order to have an expanding universe and $t_{s}$ represents a time at the future at which the singularity takes place.
-Notice that the Ansatz given above resembles the analytical solution (\ref{eq:singu}) obtained in the scenario discussed previously.
-If we insert the Ansatz for the Hubble parameter in (\ref{eq:chem4}) we can obtain the following expression for the chemical potential
+where $\sigma$ is a positive constant in order to have an expanding Universe and $t_{s}$ represents a time at the future at which the singularity takes place.
+Notice that this Ansatz resembles the analytical solution (\ref{eq:singu}) obtained in the scenario discussed previously.
+If we insert the Ansatz for the Hubble parameter in Eq. (\ref{eq:chem4}) we can obtain the following expression for the chemical potential

-which diverges at $t=t_{s}$ and depends on the mass of the created particles, besides the chemical potential remains positive.
+which diverges at $t=t_{s}$ meaning that the Gibbs free energy per particle (energy density of the fluid) diverges, this is a typical behavior of a Big Rip singularity, besides the chemical potential remains positive.
 Therefore from (\ref{eq:chemi}) one gets

-then the condition $0 < \sigma < 2/3$ guarantees the positivity of the source term and leads to an expanding universe.
+then the condition $0 < \sigma < 2/3$ guarantees the positivity of the source term and leads to an expanding Universe.
 As can be seen from the previous expression, the matter creation ceases in the limit, $t\rightarrow t_{s}$.
-From eqs. (\ref{eq:ansatz}) and (\ref{eq:potential}) we can compute the quotient
+From eqs. (\ref{eq:ansatz}) and (\ref{eq:potential}) we can compute the following quotient

 as required by the entropy (\ref{eq:chem3}) to be positive and takes the positive value $1+2/(3\sigma)$ at $t=t_{s}$.
-Then the inclusion of chemical potential in our description leads to a well-defined phantom regime.
+Then the inclusion of chemical potential in our description leads to a well-defined phantom regime from the thermodynamics point of view.